bradleyeckert/chad/README.md

 # Welcome to your new cult

+Maybe it's time for something new.
 Why not get real about what it means to be a computer programmer?
-Maybe it's time for something new.
 Like programming as a way of being, a creative download from the Universe.
+Why isn't computer programming treated as a monastic calling?
+Maybe that's where it all went wrong.
-So, if you're up for it...
+If you're up for it, you might consider...

 - A monastic lifestyle, meaning:
 - Celibacy, but including meditative practice.